Select HMO-POS Special Needs Plan with Prescription Drug for Institutional Residents (2019)

 Medicare Advantage Ending My Membership (Disenrollment)

-Ending your membership in Superior Select Health Plans may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Tribute Health Plans may be voluntary (your own choice) or involuntary (not your own choice):

 - You might leave our plan because you have decided that you want to leave.

 - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.